mckramer/http-extensions/draft-ietf-httpbis-optimistic-upgrade.md

 Future specifications for Upgrade Tokens MUST account for the security issues discussed here and provide clear guidance on how clients can avoid them.

+## Use of Request Bodies with Upgrade

+With the deprecations noted in this document, all remaining HTTP Upgrade Tokens apply only to GET requests with an empty body.
+While HTTP Upgrade is well-defined for requests using any HTTP method, with or without a request body, implementation of Upgrade with a request body may be more difficult.

+Future specifications for Upgrade Tokens SHOULD restrict their usage to GET requests if possible, for consistency and simplicity.

 # IANA Considerations

 This document has no IANA actions.